easitab/Easit.GO.Webservice/docs/1.1.0/public/Send-ToEasitGO.md

 ```

 ### -Apikey
-Apikey used for authenticating against Easit GO.
+Apikey used for authenticating to Easit GO.

 ```yaml
 Type: String